 Bluegrass Webworm Moth

-The wingspan is about 1 inch.
+(Parapediasia teterrellus), wingspan: 21 mm.
+The larvae feed on native and Bermuda grasses.
 Adults are on wing from May to October in two generations per year.
-The larvae feed on native and Bermuda grasses.
 This moth can be found from New England to Florida and as far west as New Mexico.
 It likes lawns, golf courses, grassy areas in general.
-Seen at TLCNP on November 2024.
+Seen at TLCNP in November 2024.

 Dark Sod Webworm moth

-Most sod webworms are native to North America and are widely distributed within the continental United States.
+(Herpetogramma phaeopteralis), wingspan: 18 mm.
 This species can be found from Texas to Colorado.
-Adult moths are 0.5 to 0.75 inch wingspan.
 They have a snout-like projection on the head.
 When disturbed they fly short distances in a zigzag pattern.
 They are usually seen in the early morning hours flying over dark-green healthy grass.
-Seen at TLCNP on November 2024.
+Seen at TLCNP in November 2024.

 Eight-Spot Moth